notcass/VideoFeedback/README.md

 # Video Feedback
-My attempt to recreate the visuals you get from pointing a camera and it's own output using p5.js
+My attempt to recreate the visuals you get from pointing a camera at it's own output using p5.js